RyanJWolfe/RyanJWolfe/README.md

 ### Hi there 👋

-My name is Ryan Wolfe, I am a senior software engineer with experience in Ruby/RoR, Python, JavaScript, C#/.NET, and C/C++.  (in order from most >- least experience)
+My name is Ryan Wolfe, I am a senior software engineer with experience in Ruby/RoR, Python, JavaScript, C#/.NET, and C/C++.

 <!--